Aventus-Network-Services/avn-api/README.md

   const api = new AvnApi(AVN_GATEWAY_URL); // If no URL is passed API will run in offline mode, exposing just its core utilities await api.init();

-  // Generate a new AvN account (account generation is local and works offline) console.log(api.utils.generateNewAccount());
+  // Generate a new AvN account (account generation is local and also works offline) console.log(api.utils.generateNewAccount());

   // Get the total amount of AVT held on the AvN